Charge and Antipodal Matching across Spatial Infinity: From Bondi to Beig-Schmidt

 At leading order in $r$ and $\rho$ respectively, the Bondi and Beig-Schmidt metrics are simply that of Minkowski space written in two different coordinate systems.
 The coordinate transformation between these two is explicitly given by

 Obviously there exists an analogous coordinate transformation to the advanced Bondi gauge describing the neighborhood of $\scri^-$,

 We want to find a map between data of asymptotically flat gravity at null and spatial infinity.
 We will proceed by explicit coordinate transformation from the Bondi gauge to the Beig--Schmidt gauge.
-However each of these two asymptotic expansions are valid in different regions of spacetime and one can only hope to relate them where these expansions overlap.
-This happens in the regime $r \to \infty\,, u \to -\infty\, (v \to \infty)$ or equivalently in the limit $\rho\,, \tau \to \infty\, (\tau \to -\infty)$, which can intuitively be thought of as the neighborhood of $\scri^+_-\, (\scri^-_+)$.
+However each of these two asymptotic expansions are valid in different regions of spacetime and one can only hope to relate them where these expansions overlap.\footnote{Alternatively one could start from the Friedrich gauge which naturally covers a finite portion of $\scri$ at least \cite{Friedrich:1995vb,FRIEDRICH199883,AliMohamed:2021nuc}.
+For this to also be the case in Beig-Schmidt coordinates would require to keep the quantity $u=-\rho e^{-\tau}$ tunable, a feature which we have to give up once we assume the large-$\rho$ expansion \eqref{eq:metric components}.
+The limit $u \to -\infty$ is however compatible with the latter asymptotic expansion and turns out to be sufficient for our purpose of mapping data from $\scri^+_-$ to $i^0$.} This happens in the regime $r \to \infty\,, u \to -\infty\, (v \to \infty)$ or equivalently in the limit $\rho\,, \tau \to \infty\, (\tau \to -\infty)$, which can intuitively be thought of as the neighborhood of $\scri^+_-\, (\scri^-_+)$.
 To be more precise, we will start from Bondi metrics written as a double asymptotic expansion in $r \gg |u| \gg 1$, which we will map to Beig--Schmidt metrics written as a double asymptotic expansion in $\rho \gg e^{\tau} \gg 1$.
 Since

 terms that are subleading in $r$ but overleading in $u$ will contribute at the same order in $\rho$ but to subleading order in $e^{-\tau}$.
 The explicit details of this transformation are relegated to appendix~\ref{app.map}.